 Complete information about the PSAT examinations is available on the College Board website: www.collegeboard.org.

 There are two SAT examinations: the SAT and the SAT Subject Test; however, most colleges and universities require only the SAT.

 The SAT is designed to assess reasoning and critical thinking skills, and by doing so, to predict a student’s likelihood of success in his or her first year of college.
 In addition, it is intended to provide a common standard by which colleges and universities can compare college applicants from across the United States and around the world.

-The examination is comprised of three sections: Evidence Based Reading and Writing, Math, and Essay.Though the Essay section is optional, all Calverton Students are advised to take it.
-The SAT takes three hours and fifty minutes to complete, and it is administered seven times per school year.It is not administered during the summer.
+The examination is comprised of three sections: Evidence Based Reading and Writing and Math, and there is an optional essay section.
+The SAT takes approximately four hours to complete, and it is administered seven times per year.
 While most Calverton students should take the SAT during the eleventh grade, just when and how many times a student should take the exam is an individual choice that should be made in consultation with Mr. Wright.

 Please note: Calverton students are responsible for registering themselves for the SAT.
-Complete information can be found and registration can be completed at www.collegeboard.org.
+Complete information about the SAT, including specific test dates and registration deadlines, can be found at www.collegeboard.org.

 The Test of English as a Foreign Language (TOEFL) is required for non-native speakers of English by many colleges and universities in the United States.
 The TOEFL measures students’ ability to use and understand English at the university level, and it consists of four sections: Reading, Listening, Speaking, and Writing.The TOEFL is administered online in many locations, the nearest of which is in College Park, Maryland.